 The SURF research experience is an excellent way to introduce outstanding students to the direct applications of science and engineering.
 SURF enables students to experience the joys and challenges of research; to broaden their academic performance in engineering, and to make a well-informed career decision about whether to pursue graduate studies or to undertake a career in engineering.

 The SURF program also coordinates a bimonthly speaker series on graduate education topics and arranges for visits to research and development sites in industry, government, and university settings.
 SURF faculty sponsors train students to deliver a professional presentation about their research work to student participants and their faculty labs, and the program faculty sponsors teach students how to write a research paper that emulates work found in engineering journals.

 The synthesis of teaching and research is fundamental to Stanford University, the School of Engineering, and our Engineering Diversity Programs.
 All engineering faculty engage in scholarly research, most often in association with graduate students or advanced undergraduates.
 Much of this research takes place at the department level, but there are many interdisciplinary programs as well.

-If you are a student at another institution who is interested in participating in this program at Stanford, please use

-  the link below to apply.
+If you are a student at another institution who is interested in participating in this program at Stanford, please use the link below to apply.

-  Complete Application Packages are due no later than 11:59 PM PST February 1, 2018.
+Complete Application Packages were due on February 1, 2018.

 Register to begin your Application Package.
-If you have already registered, login to complete and submit your

-  Application Package.
-The SURF application is processed through the Leadership Alliance Summer Research-Early

-  Identification Program (SR-EIP).
+If you have already registered, login to complete and submit your Application Package.
+The SURF application is processed through the Leadership Alliance Summer Research-Early Identification Program (SR-EIP).

-  SR-EIP/SURF Applications are under review; decisions will be made before or by February 23, 2018.
+SR-EIP/SURF Applications are under review; decisions will be made during the week of March 19, 2018.

 Link to Application